alihaghani/alihaghani.me/blog/mitsubishi-delica-importing-from-japan.md

 - great value: you get Japanese reliability and a lot of car for the price

 Frankly, I learned most of the above _after_ I started my search for a Delica.
 The reality of it is that I saw a few Delicas while in Vancouver Island and thought they were damn cool cars.
-Having always been fascinated by JDM cars, I returned home from that trip having decided that I want a Mitsubishi Delica.
+Having always been fascinated by JDM (Japanese Domestic Market) cars, I returned home from that trip having decided that I want a Mitsubishi Delica.
 And that's how my hunt began.
 The rest I learned along the way and only reinforced my decision.

 #### The Search